Traveling by plane with an in-cabin dog: Carrier on lap during flight or not?

 Delta (“Your pet must remain inside the kennel (with door secured) while in a Delta boarding area (during boarding and deplaning), a Delta airport lounge, and while onboard the aircraft.”)

-JetBlue (“Pet must remain inside a closed carrier while at the airport and in the aircraft.”)
+JetBlue (“All pets must remain inside the pet carrier while at the airport and onboard the aircraft.”)

 Virgin America (“Pets must stay enclosed in their kennels while onboard and in the airport terminal.”)